gode-ting/LoanBroaker/README.md

 ### How testable is our solution?

-Our solution and "loan broker" demonstrates how a simple application can be complex once it becomes distributed.
+Our solution demonstrates how a simple application can be complex once it becomes distributed.

 The increased complexity also means increased risk of defects